qooxdoo/qooxdoo/documentation/manual/source/pages/development/contrib.rst

 The central piece of the contrib infrastructure is the catalog, it is like the index of known contributions.
 To make maintenance of the catalog simple and straight-forward, we decided to implement it as a Github repository.
-It will have the same top-level directory structure you might know from the Sourceforge
+It will basically have the same directory structure you might know from the Sourceforge
-%{qooxdoo}-contrib repo, namely
+%{qooxdoo}-contrib repo.
+Under a root path

 * the *contribution names* are top-level
 * beneath each contribution there is a set of directories with *version names*,